Manage items in a contact list (in XMPP this is called a "roster")

 - Stream Authentication — a client MUST complete stream authentication as documented in [XMPP‑CORE] before attempting to establish a session or send any XML stanzas.

-- Resource Binding — after completing stream authentication, a client MUST bind a resource to the stream so that the client’s address is of the form <user@domain/resource>, after which the entity is now said to be a "connected resource" in the terminology of [XMPP‑CORE].
+- Resource Binding — after completing stream authentication, a client MUST bind a resource to the stream so that the client’s address is of the form <[email protected]/resource>, after which the entity is now said to be a "connected resource" in the terminology of [XMPP‑CORE].